brbsg/brbsg/README.md

 - ⚡ Fun fact: ...
 -->

  I'm a Software Developer who builds web apps with React and mobile-apps with ReactNative.
-Also, I create some automation project based on ESP-32 platform.
+Also, I create some automation projects based on ESP-32 platform.

 ## 💬 You can find me on